Plug-in hybrid: Target market

-In recent years, demand for all- electric vehicles, especially in the United States market, has been driven by government incentives through subsidies, lobbyists, and taxes.
+In recent years, demand for all-electric vehicles, especially in the United States market, has been driven by government incentives, including subsidies and tax credits.
 In particular, American sales of the Nissan Leaf have depended on generous incentives and special treatment in the state of Georgia, the top selling Leaf market.
 According to international market research, 60% of respondents believe a battery driving range of less than 160 km is unacceptable even though only 2% drive more than that distance per day.
 Among popular current all-electric vehicles, only the Tesla (with the most expensive version of the Model S offering a 265 mi range in the U.S. Environmental Protection Agency 5-cycle test) significantly exceeds this threshold.
-In 2021, for the 2022 model year, the Nissan Leaf has an EPA rated range of 212 mi for the 60 kWh model.
+In 2021, for the 2022 model year, the Nissan Leaf has an EPA-rated range of 212 mi for the 60 kWh model.

 All-electric range, in miles, for several popular model year 2013 plug-in hybrids, as observed in testing by Popular Mechanics magazine.
 Providing greater all-electric range adds cost and entails compromises, so different all-electric ranges may suit different customers' needs.

-Plug-in hybrids provide the extended range and potential for refueling of conventional hybrids while enabling drivers to use battery electric power for at least a significant part of their typical daily driving.
+Plug-in hybrids provide the extended range and refueling capability of conventional hybrids while enabling drivers to use battery-electric power for at least a significant portion of their typical daily driving.
 The average trip to or from work in the United States in 2009 was 11.8 mi, while the average distance commuted to work in England and Wales in 2011 was slightly lower at 15 km.
 Since building a PHEV with a longer all-electric range adds weight and cost, and reduces cargo and/or passenger space, there is not a specific all-electric range that is optimal.
-The accompanying graph shows the observed all-electric range, in miles, for four popular U.S. market plug-in hybrids, as tested by Popular Mechanics magazine.
+The accompanying graph shows the observed all-electric range (in miles) for four popular U.S. market plug-in hybrids, as tested by Popular Mechanics magazine.

 A key design parameter of the Chevrolet Volt was a target of 40 mi for the all-electric range, selected to keep the battery size small and lower costs, and mainly because research showed that 78% of daily commuters in the U.S. travel 40 mi or less.
-This target range would allow most travel to be accomplished electrically driven and the assumption was made that charging will take place at home overnight.
-This requirement translated using a lithium-ion battery pack with an energy storage capacity of 16 kWh considering that the battery would be used until the state of charge (SOC) of the battery reached 30%.
+This target range would allow most travel to be accomplished with electric propulsion, and it was assumed that charging would occur overnight at home.
+This requirement translates to using a lithium-ion battery pack with an energy storage capacity of 16 kWh, assuming the battery is used until its state of charge (SOC) reaches 30%.